Below are some Frequently Asked Questions about Thurgood Marshall Elementary (TM) and its PTA. Last update: 12/14/2017.

 What is ELL?
 The English Language Learners program assists students whose primary home language is not English.
 Bilingual services include English language programs, bilingual instructional assistants who support students with limited English proficiency, and assistance with referrals to health care, employment, and legal services.

 What types of educational technology are used at Thurgood Marshall?
 This varies by teacher and grade level.
 The school has a computer lab and iPad carts, and WiFi and wired Internet connections.
 Some classes use software and apps in conjunction with learning and projects, or go online for resources.
 Districtwide testing is often conducted on computers and tablets.
-A 2015 PTA-funded study and 2016 report by a parent/staff Technology Committee offered ideas on further opportunities, and a Districtwide purchase of new equipment is to add significantly to technology at TM in 2017.
+A 2015 PTA-funded study and 2016 report by a parent/staff Technology Committee offered ideas on further opportunities, and a Districtwide purchase of new equipment added significantly to technology at TM in 2017.

 What does the School Counselor do?
 Ms. Meghan Kaloper provides a wide range of academic and social support, available to all Thurgood Marshall students.
 More details are on her web page.
 See below for RULER and the Conflict Mediator program.